Last Updated on July 24, 2024 by Kirsten Raccuia

 If you’re a serious hiker, you can spend 4 days and 3 nights climbing Gunung (Mt) Mulu.

 There are no roads to get here.
-You can hike in (ummm no), take a boat (sounds good), or fly from Miri (even better) and recommended by the park.
+You can hike in (ummm no), take a boat (sounds good), or fly from Miri (even better and recommended by the park).
 This is def not the most effortless Malaysia short getaway.
 Still, if you’re an outdoor enthusiast and like to get off the beaten path, Mulu might be your happy place.
+This 3d/2n tour does it all for you, so you just have to show up and have fun.

 The Round-Up Wrap-Up